 Bogota – Cartagena de Indias

-You should take a night bus because it gonna be a little long.
-You have 5 different buses companies: Transvelez, Expreso Brasilia, Transportes Rapido Ochoa, Berlinas and Copetran.
+You should take a night bus because it’s going to be a little long.
+You have five different buses companies: Transvelez, Expreso Brasilia, Transportes Rapido Ochoa, Berlinas and Copetran.

 Price: 85 000 to 100 000 COP